 Ke = Rf+ β( Rm- Rf)

-Ke is cost of equity
+Ke is the cost of equity

 Rf is risk free rate

-Rm is market risk return
+Rm is market risk-return

 Ke = 0.05+ 1.784(0.14-0.05)